-Following the AGM in November 2018, the Board considered the company's future.
-In view of the positive feedback and encouraging investment leads, the Board has decided to continue operating at the minimum level, at least until the outcome of the more promising investment opportunities became clear.
+Following the AGM in November 2019, and periodically during 2020 the Board considered the company's future.
+In view of the positive feedback on the science and technology and encouraging investment leads, the Board has decided to continue operating at the minimum level, at least until the outcome of the more promising investment opportunities became clear.